hasseily/kent-grids/README.md

 # About This SDL2 Project Build For Visual Studio Code
 I have included & fully set up a test project for SDL2.
 It has all the necessary files (check the Dependencies folder) to get started with SDL2.
-In Dependencies folder, I have included a dll folder which have a bunch of DLL files for SDL2.
+In the Dependencies folder, I have included a DLL folder that has a bunch of DLL files for SDL2.
-This test project setup will help to those peoples who are strugging with the SDL2 & SDL2_gfx project build & getting errors or to run any SDL2 programs.
+This test project setup will help those people who are struggling with the SDL2 & SDL2_gfx project build & getting errors or running any SDL2 programs.
 It has all the SDL2 header files (SDL2, SDL2_image, SDL2_mixer, SDL2_net, SDL2_ttf & SDL2_gfx).

 # How to build this Test Project?